connorocampo/website/src/blog/self-improvement/how-to-get-organized-and-increase-productivity-levels.md

 ---
 title: "How to Get Organized and Increase Productivity Levels"
 date: "2019-04-24"
-tags: ["Personal Development"]
+tags: ["Self Improvement"]
-category: Personal Development
+category: Self Improvement
 ---

 How does one get organized and increase productivity levels?
 In a tech world where like happens fast, it’s easy for fine, yet important details to get lost in the shuffle.
 We’re an on-the-go society and are constantly juggling thoughts, one mental note after the other.

 Even with the help of modern technology like Google Calendar or Trello boards, we all know what it’s like to have bad cell phone reception that prevents us from swiftly getting online to check or update these apps.

 In recent years, I’ve started utilizing two specific tools to get and stay organized.
 You probably have one of these already.
 In fact, if you’re reading this article on your phone, I’m certain you have it.

 These tools have helped me stay organized and in return have increased my focus and productivity levels significantly.